bluepichu/ctf-challenges/plaidctf-2023/puzzled_pirates_blockade/README.md

 ## Solution

-TODO: better writeup

 This is based on [this TypeORM issue](https://github.com/typeorm/typeorm/issues/9964) (created after the CTF ended).
 Optimizing for points requires careful analysis of how Node's event loop works (or tons of trial and error).
-See the `solution` directory for my solution, as well as some images documenting the ship movement that the script uses.
+See the `solution` directory for a short writeup, my solution script, and some images documenting the ship movement that the script uses.